“Life’s persistent and most urgent question is ‘What are you doing for others?’”

-I believe that, with your support, this equipment will help ensure a sustainable eye care system in our community for years to come.
-Thanks to generous donors like you, the Foundation will continue to support efforts to ensure that quality care is available here at home.
-Should appeal donations exceed the current amount needed, or if priority needs change, your gift will be used to fund other priority equipment or patient care enhancements for your health centre.
+With your support, the Foundation will provide $179,000 to fund the Thulium Fibre Laser, enhancing patient care, and most importantly, ensure that quality care is available for you, your family, friends, and neighbours here at home.
+Should appeal donations exceed the funding needed for the laser, or if equipment priorities shift, your gift will be used to fund other priority equipment or patient care enhancements for your health centre.

-Please join me in supporting the funding of this vital piece of equipment by making your gift today.
+I’ve already made my gift and I ask you to please join me in supporting the funding of this new technology by making your gift today.

 Click here to make a donation today!